17 SUSTAINABLE DEVELOPMENT GOALS

 IWCS has since the beginning understood two things.
 That we want and need the best employees and that it is also our responsibility to help educate the next generation of these employees.
 IWCS has had several interns as well as individuals in work placement every season since the launch of our company.
 We pride in giving them the training and education needed to be the professionals of the future, within IWCS’ ranks or otherwise.
 We feel honored to carry our share of the responsibility of training tomorrows workforce, for the good of the collective.

 IWCS head office is bright and well ventilated.
 Insulated and heated to keep the Danish chill out, and our staff toasty.
 We rank hygiene high at IWCS.
-Both in regards to personal hygiene, but also within the office itself.
+Both regarding personal hygiene, but also within the office itself.
 We hold a clean house to keep our employees and ourselves fit and happy.

 Responsible consumption and production